 With Fishtank, you are able to do everything with fidelity and you're getting to make those choices about what your students really need.
 The other 2nd grade teacher and I have been able to look cohesively at the units we’re using to create the access points that our students need, but we’re still doing the texts and the tasks with fidelity.

 The text choices for Fishtank definitely appealed to me, as well as the pacing that moved a little faster and covered more topics over the course of the year.
 I also appreciated that science and social studies were given their own time.

 I think the biggest thing is that the content speaks and the units feel really relevant not only to students, but also to families.
-I've had a lot of families actually comment on how the content is promoting these really cool conversations at home, which has been a blessing in remote learning.
+I've had a lot of families actually comment on how the content is promoting these really cool conversations at home.

-We're in the Exploring Immigration unit right now, and so we're thinking of some culminating tasks, including interviewing an immigrant that they know, and doing also a research project on a country.
+We're in the Stories of Immigration Unit right now, and so we're thinking of some culminating tasks, including interviewing an immigrant that they know, and doing also a research project on a country.
 So we're adapting some of the tasks, but they’re written in a way that's open enough to do that.